-For a listing of DHR staff email addresses and phone numbers, visit our Staff Directory.
+For a listing of DHR staff phone numbers, visit our Staff Directory.

 Or for a list DHR divisions and their respective staff, visit our Divisions Directory.

 Our former “Administration Office” is now the Administrative Services Division based in our Richmond headquarters.
 If you need assistance for fiscal-related matters at DHR, please contact either

 - Geri Hayes, Director, Administrative Services Division (804) 482-6083; or